kxynos/embedded_hacking/glasgow/README.md

 So we will send the instruction 0x9F which is one byte, and then send 3 bytes of zeros (dummy data which is ignored) to get back the Manufacturer ID1, Manufacturer ID2, and Device ID2.
 So the command we will send to the SPI flash device(target/peripheral) will be '9f000000'.

+Notice, my circuit makes use of 3.3V and therefore I have set it to 3.3v.

 Chip identification using JEDEC hex command:

 ```